calibrtr/llm-prompt-test/README.md

   - It should have have a catchy headline
   - It should have a call to action

-LLM Prompt Test employs these criteria to evaluate your prompt through multiple LLM iterations, testing compliance with each specified requirement.
-Based on the established criteria, the tool can suggest improvements to your prompt, optimizing it for better outcomes.
+LLM Prompt Test uses these criteria to evaluate your prompt through multiple LLM iterations, testing
+each specified requirement.
+Based on your acceptance tests, the tool can also suggest improvements to your prompt, optimizing it for better outcomes.

 ## Getting Started